FireInjun/shi360_wikipedia/README.md

 ## Requirements:

--[ ] Rewrite content to fit wikipedia page rules and regulations
+-[X] Rewrite content to fit wikipedia page rules and regulations

--[ ] Format correctly to include images and relevant links
+-[X] Format correctly to include images and relevant links

 -[ ] Prepare new image for embedding

 -[ ] Embed new image for wikipedia page

-## -[ ] Update French wiki to include new image
+-[ ] Update French wiki to include new image

 ### Content Rewrite